 This post was updated after recording a podcast on Living and Letting Go in October of 2018.
 On the podcast, I talked about this concept of unbuttoning those pants.
-Do you have IBS and/or IBD?
-That podcast episode + this post is for you.
+If you have IBS and/or IBD, then that podcast episode + this post is for you.

 On my worst days (back in college and then early on when I moved to California right out of college), waking up was never the problem.